 I've seen the new Star Trek film and the 2009 one.
 What's the next thing to watch if I like what I'm seeing?

 I saw a 10-second clip from an old movie or television program, where a man is singing in front of a dirty window with multiple panes.
 As he sings, he wipes each windowpane with his rag, and behind each dusty windowpane is a woman singing.
+What was I watching?